SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 ++ If the go routine receives a success, then put the response into Raft.
 Raft will make sure that the server is leader.
 ++ Once we receive this log from raft, 1) remove the entry from ShardsToTransfer, 2) remove the indicator of if the RPC has been sent, 3) and make sure to persist.
 + Note: Once we spawn an RPC they will always be running.
 So, even when the server is no longer leader, we will still try to send shards.
 This is not a problem since the other group can receive the shards from anybody.
 Only the leader will put the response into Raft.

+Configuration Changes Notes:
++

+To Do (Update Sending Shards):
++ Snapshot at end of configuration change and AddShard Operations.
++ When sending an RPC, switching from sending to servers in order, and instead send to them randomly.
++ We don't need commit table for shardTransfer, transferSuccess, or configuration change.
+Remove it from shardTransfer.
++ When rejecting logs during the configuration transition, I should respond to the client of those logs indicating that they should resend them.
++ Move manageSnapshots call to the end of the function.
+I currently don't have it at the end of the function to be thoguhtful about when not to take a snapshot.

 Hints: